Board of Directors

 |Robbie Paley, Secretary

 By profession Robbie is a clinical social worker and psychotherapist.
-She has a private practice here in town and also works at the Brattleboro Retreat.
+She has a private practice here in town.
 She joined the BTT board of directors because she believes in the mission of Time Trade and loves how it builds community.
 She loves how it makes services available to people who might otherwise have to do without.
 She loves how people can find useful outlets for their skills, their creativity, their kindness and their desire to serve others.

 |Donna Faith K-Brooks: Membership